rust-lang/rfcs/text/0000-pi-types.md

 This rules allows us to observe that `a(bc)` is no different from `(ab)c`

-Lastly, we are nterested in rewriting subtraction in terms of addition:
+Lastly, we are interested in rewriting subtraction in terms of addition:

     SubtractionToAddition:
       a - b ↦ a + (-b)